aliadnani/facebook_message_analysis/README.md

 ## Messages Sent by Hour

+I text alot throughout the day with peak texting time at 10pm and min time at 5am where I'm probably asleep

 | hour_of_day | count | hour_of_day | count | hour_of_day | count | hour_of_day | count |
 |-------------|-------|-------------|-------|-------------|-------|-------------|-------|